caserec/Datasets-for-Recommender-Systems/README.md

   - [Yahoo Movies](https://webscope.sandbox.yahoo.com/catalog.php?datatype=r):: This dataset contains ratings for songs collected from two different sources.
 The first source consists of ratings supplied by users during normal interaction with Yahoo!
 Music services.
   - [CiaoDVD](https://www.librec.net/datasets.html):: CiaoDVD is a dataset crawled from the entire category of DVDs from the dvd.ciao.co.uk website in December, 2013
   - [FilmTrust](https://www.librec.net/datasets.html):: FilmTrust is a small dataset crawled from the entire FilmTrust website in June, 2011
+  - [Netflix](http://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a):: This is the official data set used in the Netflix Prize competition.

 ### Jokes
   - [Jester](http://www.ieor.berkeley.edu/~goldberg/jester-data/):: This Joke dataset contains 4.1 million continuous ratings (-10.00 to +10.00) of 100 jokes from 73,496 users

+### Food
+  - [Chicago Entree](http://archive.ics.uci.edu/ml/datasets/Entree+Chicago+Recommendation+Data):: This dataset contains a record of user interactions with the Entree Chicago restaurant recommendation system.

 ### Other dataset